What Is A Submittal?

 The Submittal Process in Construction Projects

-At the start of a well-organized project, it is common for a general contractor to create a submittal schedule or registry—a list of known unknowns or anticipated submittals needed to complete the project.
-Once subcontractors and other stakeholders of the project are defined, the relevant submittals are assigned to them, and they can begin to address gaps in the project plan and coordinate with the rest of the project team through submittals.
+At the start of a well-organized project, it is common for a general contractor to create a submittal schedule or registry—a list of all required materials, equipment, and shop drawings specified in the contract documents.
+Once subcontractors and other stakeholders of the project are defined, the relevant submittals are assigned to them, and they can begin to demonstrate how their proposed materials meet the project’s technical requirements and coordinate with the rest of the project team through submittals.

-As submittals come in and provide the missing information, the general contractor and design team will review them and update the project plans.
+As submittals come in and provide necessary technical details, the general contractor and design team will review them to ensure they conform to the design intent of the project.

 Examples of Submittals